LucilleCalmon/Dirac-signal-processing/README.md

 [2] G. Bianconi and C. Rahmede "Network geometry with flavor:from complexity to quantum geometry" Physical Review E 93, 032315 (2016).

 ### Files:
-NGF_edgelist.edges: edge list of the simplicial complex used NGF_triangles_d2.txt: triangle list of the simplicial complex used NGF Mass-general noise to-share.ipynb: notebook containing the analysis conducted in paper [1]
+_NGF_edgelist.edges_: edge list of the simplicial complex used _NGF_triangles_d2.txt_: triangle list of the simplicial complex used _NGF Mass-general noise to-share.ipynb_: notebook containing the analysis conducted in paper [1]

 ## Drifters folder: